Table of Contents

 Nutrition

 Nutrition is vital for the growth, color, and overall health of your betta fish.
 Bettas are carnivores and prefer protein-rich foods, such as pellets.
 Provide high-quality food like Northfin Betta Bits and include live or frozen food for stimulation.
-Seeding the tank with microfauna such as copepods, seed shrimp, and worms can provide hunting opportunities for your betta.
+Seeding the tank with microfauna such as copepods, seed shrimp, and worms can provide hunting opportunities for your betta. .
+You can find more about betta fish food in this article.

 Tank Mates